Mbanq/iso20022/miso20022/README.md

-# MB-ISO20022 Python Library
+# MISO20022 Python Library

-This package provides a set of tools for generating and working with ISO 20022 financial messages, with a special focus on the Fedwire Funds Service.
+This package provides a set of tools for generating and working with ISO 20022 financial messages, with a focus on the US Payment Rails.

-This library is the core component of the larger [ISO20022 Message Generator and Parser project](https://github.com/your-username/iso20022).
-For command-line tools and a web-based interface, please refer to the main project repository.

 ## Installation